-Dawna I. Ballard (Ph.D., University of California at Santa Barbara) is an expert in chronemics—the study of time as it is bound to human communication.
-She researches what drives our pace of life and its impact on the communication practices and long-term vitality of organizations, communities, and individuals.
+Dawna I. Ballard (Ph.D., University of California at Santa Barbara) is associate professor of organizational communication and technology in the Moody College of Communication at the University of Texas at Austin.
+An expert in chronemics—i.e., the study of time as it is bound to human communication—she researches what drives our pace of life and its impact on the communication practices and long-term vitality of organizations, communities, and individuals.

-She is Associate Editor of Management Communication Quarterly, a member of the National Communication Association (past Chair, Group Communication Division), International Communication Association, and the International Society for the Study of Time (past Council Member).
-She co-directs the internship program and teaches courses on communication in groups, teams and communities, scale development, and chronemics.
+A member of the National Communication Association (past Chair, Group Communication Division), International Communication Association, and the International Society for the Study of Time (past Council Member), she co-directs the internship program and teaches courses on communication in groups, teams and communities, scale development, and chronemics.

 Dr. Ballard is committed to scholarship that makes a difference and has won multiple awards for her engaged research.
 Related to those commitments, she is a Public Voices Fellow, a faculty affiliate at the Center for Health Communication--a collaboration between the Moody College of Communication and Dell Medical School, and she serves on the Board of Directors for the Children's Advocacy Centers of Texas.